 I expect parties to take their conferral obligation seriously.
 Consistent with the Federal Rules of Civil Procedure and the Local Rules of Civil Practice, parties have an affirmative obligation to meet and confer prior to filing certain motions.
-The duty to meet and confer requires the parties to discuss the specific dispute at issue and the requested relief, preferably by telephone or face-to-face, and not solely through email or written correspondence, and provide opposing counsel a reasonable amount of time to respond prior to filing a motion.
+The duty to meet and confer requires the parties to discuss the specific dispute at issue and the requested relief, preferably by telephone or an in-person or virtual "face-to-face," and not solely through email or written correspondence, and provide opposing counsel a reasonable amount of time to respond prior to filing a motion.
 The duty to meet and confer also requires the parties to react timely and to be responsive over the course of conferring.
 I expect the parties to return each other's emails or voice messages within 24 hours barring extenuating circumstances.

 If your motion is opposed by the other side, your Certification of Conferral in the motion must substantively describe your conferral efforts and must state the reason given by opposing counsel or the opposing party for opposing the motion.
 Statements to the following effect are insufficient and will not be accepted: "Counsel certifies they conferred with opposing counsel before filing this motion.
 The motion is opposed."
+The Certificate of Conferral does not count against any page limitations.

 The duty to confer applies the same to those parties who are not represented by counsel (pro se parties) unless the party who is not represented by counsel is incarcerated.
-Pro se parties and attorneys who confer are expected to communicate with each other respectfully and professionally.
+Pro se parties and attorneys who confer are expected to communicate with each other respectfully and professionally at all times.

-2. Certification Re: the Use of Artificial Intelligence (AI) for Drafting
+2. Certification Re: Use of Generative Artificial Intelligence (AI) for Drafting